Comprehending Compassion

 The overall purpose of this research project is to, both theoretically and empirically explore the relationships between leadership, satisfaction/frustration of basic psychological needs, self-care, compassion satisfaction, and compassion fatigue, by answering the following research questions:

-How can students in different professions be taught compassion?
+- How can students in different professions be taught compassion?

-How can leadership promote/foster self-care to avoid employee compassion fatigue and burn-out?
+- How can leadership promote/foster self-care to avoid employee compassion fatigue and burn-out?

 Research outputs

-The research project builds on in-depth empirical understanding of compassion in organizations and education.
+The research project builds on in-depth empirical understanding of compassion in organisations and education.
 The survey data together with the unique qualitative data will result in articles published in leading international journals, a book on comprehending compassion, and a number of international conference papers.
 The course, as well as the empirical material will be the base to building complementary theoretical and empirical frameworks.
 These will be published in different research articles that describe the essential nature and characteristics of compassion as practice, preferably in open access outlets.

 Expected societal impact